divijghose/firedrake/Firedrake-meeting-2021-07-28.md

 ## RNH: Issue [#2095](https://github.com/firedrakeproject/firedrake/issues/2095) Loopy breaking Interpolation Kernels
 Complex data types are getting into real mode PyOP2 Kernels (can't create a "Real" interpolator for example).

+## CW: What is the data representation of a `MixedDat`?

+From [this issue](https://github.com/OP2/PyOP2/issues/626) it is suggested that the data part of a `MixedDat` is just the concatenation of several `Dats`.
+So a `MixedDat` containing 3 `Dats` of length `n` and `dim=3` would have shape `(3, n, 3)`.
+How does this work if the `Dats` have different `dims`?

+## CW: Proposal: A new type system for PyOP2

+I am currently trying to introduce a strict divide between the code generation and parloop execution stages in PyOP2.
+In order to do the code generation we need to know certain bits of information about the data we are operating on such as: `dtype`, `dim` (its local shape), map `arity`, and access descriptor; but we don't want to tie ourselves to the actual data structures.

+The suggestion is that these properties can be considered 'type' information for the `Dat`/`Map`/`Global` etc. We could canonicalise this by declaring these attributes as explicit types.
+E.g. `ScalarDatFloat64` or `Global3Int32` (names to be bike-shedded).
+Code generation could then happen by only passing in the relevant `type(dat)` instead of storing this information in some sort of namedtuple/dataclass.

+There are some outstanding questions about this:

+- What do we do about 'type' information that is more varied (e.g. map `offset`)?
+- What about mixed?

 ## Merge PRs:

 ## AOB